 British Liver Trust is committed to funding and participating in research whenever possible but can only do this with voluntary funding.
 We have funded, and continue to fund, a wide range of research projects.
-Details of research projects funded by or with significant involvement from the British Liver Trust are listed below by subject area with reports are available to download where indicated.
+Details of research projects funded by or with significant involvement from the British Liver Trust are listed below by subject area; reports are available to download where indicated.

 Alcohol Research Fellowship